konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/object-detection/index_nb.md

 ### Hyperparameter setting ⚙

 First we define an experiment name for the current selection of hyperparameters.
-This will ensure that once we iterate on different hyperparameters, that the experiments are getting saved into separate directories based on their time stamp.
+This will ensure that once we iterate on different hyperparameters, the experiments are getting saved into separate directories based on their time stamp.

 ```python